audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 (play (extract-abs 0 1 *track*))
 ```

-Note also that if a plug-in uses Nyquist PLAY command, using `Preview`will cause an error on some machines because Audacity may not be able to access the audio device while it is being used by Nyquist.
-For "own use" plug-ins, if you have more than one sound card, a possible workaround to enable Preview and Nyquist PLAY simultaneously, is to set the Nyquist playback device to a different device to that which Audacity uses.
-For public release plug-ins the `Preview` button should normally be disabled if Nyquist PLAY is used.
+Note also that if a plugin uses Nyquist PLAY command, using `Preview`will cause an error on some machines because Audacity may not be able to access the audio device while it is being used by Nyquist.
+For "own use" plugins, if you have more than one sound card, a possible workaround to enable Preview and Nyquist PLAY simultaneously, is to set the Nyquist playback device to a different device to that which Audacity uses.
+For public release plugins the `Preview` button should normally be disabled if Nyquist PLAY is used.

-## Plug-in Translations <a href="#plug_in_translations" id="plug_in_translations"></a>
+## Plugin Translations <a href="#plug_in_translations" id="plug_in_translations"></a>

-Nyquist plug-ins provide two mechanisms for translation into the language specified in Audacity's preferences.
+Nyquist plugins provide two mechanisms for translation into the language specified in Audacity's preferences.

-One method is exclusively for plug-ins that are shipped by default with Audacity and requires compiling Audacity from source, plus several other steps involving [gettext](https://www.gnu.org/software/gettext/).
+One method is exclusively for plugins that are shipped by default with Audacity and requires compiling Audacity from source, plus several other steps involving [gettext](https://www.gnu.org/software/gettext/).
 Unfortunately this method is not documented, so only a brief description is provided here.

-The other method may be used by plug-in developers for their "third party" plug-ins, but can be used only for returned strings and not for the main plug-in interface.
+The other method may be used by plugin developers for their "third party" plugins, but can be used only for returned strings and not for the main plugin interface.

 ### Translation for shipped effects <a href="#translation_for_shipped_effects" id="translation_for_shipped_effects"></a>

-Header comments in translated plug-ins begin with a dollar "$" character rather than the usual semicolon ";" character.
+Header comments in translated plugins begin with a dollar "$" character rather than the usual semicolon ";" character.
 The strings to be translated are then wrapped in a function that has a one character name "\_" (underscore).

 **Example:** In the [Adjustable Fade](https://manual.audacityteam.org/man/adjustable\_fade.html) effect, the [Name](broken-reference) header is changed from: